tecnomod-um/EvaluationGraphAlignmentMethods/Scripts/README.md

 # Instructions for reproducing the experiments

 The scripts for the execution of the experiments have been implemented in Python.
-You will require to have [OpenEA](https://github.com/nju-websoft/OpenEA) installed.
+You will require to have [Morph-KGC](https://github.com/morph-kgc/morph-kgc) and [OpenEA](https://github.com/nju-websoft/OpenEA) installed.

 ## Python packages required
 The file [requirements.txt](./requirements.txt) include the Python packages needed for executing the experiments.